 If you don’t participate in any, you should consider joining one of them, as it’s a sign of your professional involvement and growth.

-If you can’t find the job, you should at least join a professional group where you will improve your skills.
-Furthermore, it will be easier to explain an employment gap.
+If you can’t find a job, you should at least join a professional group where you will improve your skills.
+Furthermore, it will be easier to explain the employment gap.
 “Skills development” or “Improvement of professional skills” is a good explanation for the resume.

-The second type of the affiliations is a civic one.
+The second type of affiliation is a civic one.
 Those are nonprofit and community groups.
 Too hard to start?
 Think about any volunteering or fundraising events you participated in.

 Working Tips on Affiliations Writing